 If anything is flagged up during the automatic screening, the application will then be manually assessed by the ETIAS Central and National Units before a final decision is made.

 By pre-screening visitors from outside the EU, individuals who may pose a health and safety risk can be prevented from crossing the border legally.
-Travellers will be able to enjoy their favourite European destinations with greater peace of mind than ever before.
+Travelers will be able to enjoy their favorite European destinations with greater peace of mind than ever before.

 The ETIAS visa waiver may be used for tourism, business, and short-term study purposes.
 ETIAS grants multiple entries to Schengen member countries for up to 90 days.

-Eligible travellers must note that while ETIAS gives them the authorisation to carry out business activities or follow courses, a visa or other permit must be obtained to work and study in Europe for long-term periods.
+Eligible travelers must note that while ETIAS gives them the authorization to carry out business activities or follow courses, a visa or other permit must be obtained to work and study in Europe for long-term periods.

-It is expected that the vast majority of requests will be approved almost immediately, at which point the visa waiver is linked to the applicant’s biometric passport electronically.
+It is expected that the vast majority of requests will be approved almost immediately, at which point the visa-free authorization is linked to the applicant’s biometric passport electronically.

 The ETIAS permit is multiple-entry allowing for a maximum stay of 90 days in Europe in a 180 day period.
-ETIAS is valid for 3 years so there’s no need to reapply until the ETIAS, or the passport to which it is linked, expires.
+ETIAS is valid for 3 years so there is no need to reapply until the ETIAS, or the passport to which it is linked, expires.